Faculty and Staff FAQ

 Who is qualified for Disability Support Services?

-Any student with a disability who meets the academic and technical standards required for admissions and participation in the college’s programs or activities.
+A student with a disability who meets the academic and technical standards required for admissions and participation in the college’s programs or activities.
+A disability is defined as: as a physical or mental impairment that substantially limits one or more major life activities, a record (or past history) of such an impairment, or being regarded as having a disability.

 Can faculty or staff be told what the student's specific disability is?